mikedlc/AsioOtus/Manuals and Documentation/B3 Driver Manual Notes.md

 	- Haven't tried any of it, but doesn't seem imposisble
 	- The goal would be to relinquish motion control to the driver, let it home to establish the origin, then use the absolute encoder to always know where the servo is.

-- Encoder
+- Absolute Encoder
 	- P2.069 = 0001 to enable absolute encoder then power cycle (page 8-94)
+	- If AL06A, then origin is not established
 	- P0.049 - update encoder absolute position
-	- AL06A - P2.071 or handshake with LinuxCNC to establish absolute origin
+	- P2.071 or handshake with LinuxCNC to establish absolute origin
+		- To set current location as origin:
 			- Set P2.008 to 271, then set P2.071 to 1.
-As soon as P2.071 is set to 1, the current position is set as the origin
+When P2.071 is set to 1, the current position is set as the origin

 - EMC IO
 	- http://www.linuxcnc.org/docs/html/man/man1/io.1.html